g4bri-3l3/MooseAlto/README.md

   interface, pass `-InternetZones` explicitly, or internet-exposure checks will under-report.
 - **IPv4 only.** Containment (used by shadow/duplicate detection) does real interval math for plain CIDR/IP and "IP-IP" ranges, including mixing the two (e.g. correctly detecting that a range is fully inside a broader CIDR).
 A [Negate] X broader side (or multiple, which combine with AND semantics, matching only if the address avoids all of them) is also handled against a plain CIDR/range narrower side: covered if the narrower interval has zero overlap with every excluded range.
 Two narrower cases still fall back to exact string match rather than true containment: a [Negate] narrower side (rare enough in practice not to be worth the added complexity), and comparing two different negated expressions to each other (identical ones still match exactly, just not a genuinely different-but-overlapping pair).
 Address-object names are also exact-match, but only actually matters when -AddressObjectsCsv isn't supplied: when it is, names are resolved to real addresses before any comparison happens.
-- **Direction and exposure-related checks treat zone="any" as weaker evidence than a specifically named zone.** If the address field on that same side is exclusively a plain, non-negated, specific IP/CIDR (private or otherwise), that address overrides a zone="any" signal, since PAN-OS matches zone and address together on a rule, not either alone.
-Applies to direction classification and to `unrestricted_access_to_critical_zone`, `unrestricted_egress_from_critical_zone`, and `internet_exposed_any_field`.
-A specifically-named zone (e.g.
-  Untrust, or a configured critical zone) is trusted as-is regardless of address.
+- - **Direction- and exposure-related checks treat zone="any" as weaker evidence than a specifically-named zone.** If the address field on that same side is exclusively a plain, non-negated, specific IP/CIDR (private or otherwise), that address overrides a zone="any" signal, since PAN-OS matches zone and address together on a rule, not either alone.
+A specifically-named zone (e.g. Untrust, or a configured critical zone) is trusted as-is regardless of address.
+Separately, zone="any" is only treated as potentially internet-facing at all when at least one zone actually used somewhere in the ruleset matches a configured `-InternetZones` name - on a purely internal firewall (no Untrust/external-equivalent interface exists on the device at all), "any" matching "every zone the firewall knows about" correctly can't include the internet, since none of those zones is the internet.
+A concrete public/negated address is unaffected either way.
 - **This is a hygiene review aid, not an authoritative security audit.**
   Always have a human review findings, especially `shadowed_rule` and anything touching the internet, before changing production policy.